SamuelWiqvist/pioneers-pp-abc-talk/README.md

 #### ABC:

-5. Drovandie, Christopher C. "Approximate Bayesian Computation."
+Drovandie, Christopher C. "Approximate Bayesian Computation."
 In wiley StatsRef: Statistics References Online.
 John Wiley & Sons Lt,Ltd. pp 1-9, 2017. - A nice and easy-to-read introduction paper.

+Marin, Jean-Michel, et al. "Approximate Bayesian computational methods."
+Statistics and Computing 22.6 (2012): 1167-1180. - A good (but slightly old review paper).

+Sisson, Scott A., and Yanan Fan.
+"Likelihood-free markov chain monte carlo." arXiv preprint arXiv:1001.2058 (2010). - A paper on ABC-MCMC.

 Sisson, Scott A., Yanan Fan, and Mark Beaumont.
 Handbook of approximate Bayesian computation.
 Chapman and Hall/CRC, 2018. - The handbook of ABC, a book on ABC that covers many topics.

-https://xianblog.wordpress.com/2019/07/28/introductory-overview-lecture-the-abc-of-abc/ - The slides from Christian P. Robert JMS lectur.
+https://xianblog.wordpress.com/2019/07/28/introductory-overview-lecture-the-abc-of-abc/ - The slides from Christian P. Robert'sgit JMS lectur.